MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-resource-manager.md

 ## Create a template file

-Once you've decided on configuation options, you can create a template file.
+Once you decide on configuration options, you can create a template file.
 The template file is a JSON or Bicep file that contains the configuration details for your Azure Managed Lustre file system.
 This section explains the [required](#required-information) and [optional](#optional-information) information to include in your template file.

-For examples files that contain all possible configuration options, see [Sample JSON files](#sample-json-files) and [Sample Bicep file](#sample-bicep-file).
+For example files that contain all possible configuration options, see [Sample JSON files](#sample-json-files) and [Sample Bicep file](#sample-bicep-file).

 ### Required information

 This section explains the information you need to include in your Azure Resource Manager template files to create an Azure Managed Lustre file system.
 The exact syntax is different between Bicep and JSON, so consult the examples for each language type for the literal values.

-* **Resource type to create** - This parameter tells Azure Resource Manager that you're creating an Azure Managed Lustre file system by passing a combination of the value `Microsoft.StorageCache/amlFileSystems` and the API version.
+* **Resource type to create** - This value tells Azure Resource Manager that you're creating an Azure Managed Lustre file system by passing a combination of the value `Microsoft.StorageCache/amlFileSystems` and the API version.

   There are several ways to create the resource type: